deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "You'll find a spiral device amidst the artwork." he said.
 "It's not an abstract sculpture, it's called a 'corkscrew', and you'll need it to get the bottle open.
 You'll figure out how, I'm sure."

 "Thank you.
-And…well, here is our end of the trade."
+And...well, here is our end of the trade."

 They picked up the object they had been carrying between them, set it down again in front of them, opened it, and took out its contents, which they set atop the carrying case.